Trailblazerr1/party-seeker-java-gui/README.md

 # party-seeker-java-gui
-A restaurant finder cross-platform gui in java
+A cross-platform restaurant finder gui
 Helps you find the nearest restaurant around you, sort them, get the directions and give us a feedback.

 Made with love, using:
-Unirest, Zomato api, Jxmaps, jxbrowser, mp3spi, sqlite
+Java, Unirest, Zomato api, Jxmaps, jxbrowser, mp3spi, sqlite